chenxingqiang/visualization_by_echo_state_network/README.md

 The second data set contains disturbed data of the first ones.

 ## Results for the two data sets
+We show the results of visualization of the two data sets for "Echo state network without dimension reduction" method.

+### sine function value data set
+1. readout weight vector dimension 1
+When the dimension of the readout weight vector is 1, we have the 3 clusters as in the following figure.

+Each cluster corresponds to some starting angle of the sine function.

+2. readout weight vector dimension 2

+### disturbed sine function value data set
+1. readout weight vector dimension 1

+2. readout weight vector dimension 2

 ## References
 [[1]] N. Gianniotis, S. D. Kugler, P. Tino, K. L. Polsterer,